cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.1101/2021.08.12.456076 - Analysis of wild plant pathogen populations reveals a signal of adaptation in genes evolving for survival in agriculture in the beet rust pathogen (Uromyces beticola)
 - https://doi.org/10.1101/2022.09.13.507768 - Genomic erosion in the assessment of species extinction risk
 - https://doi.org/10.21203/rs.3.rs-5661805/v1 - Mutation of the LRG1 Rho-GAP gene is responsible for the hyper branching C-variant phenotype in the Quorn mycoprotein fungus Fusarium venenatum A3/5
-- https://doi.org/10.1101/2025.08.04.667887 - Phased Potato Genome Assembly and Association Genetics Enable Characterisation of the Elusive H1 Resistance Locus Against Potato Cyst Nematodes

 2026:

+- https://doi.org/10.1093/g3journal/jkag089 - An improved Solanum verrucosum genome provides insight into potato centromeres and epigenetic regulation
+- https://doi.org/10.1007/s00122-026-05179-9 - Phased Potato Genome Assembly and Association Genetics Enable Characterisation of the Elusive H1 Resistance Locus Against Potato Cyst Nematodes
 - https://doi.org/10.1111/2041-210x.70258 - The persistent advantage of model-based phylogenetic methods for single-trait prediction
 - http://dx.doi.org/10.1002/tax.70102 - Incomplete lineage sorting and hybridization as sources of gene tree discordance among species of the Geminata clade of Solanum (Solanaceae)
 - https://doi.org/10.1111/nph.70764 - The frequency and importance of polyploidy in tropical rainforest tree radiations